 Role of the Council

-- Advise policy makers within local and regional governments, courts, law enforcement and corrections, and other public entities about policy issues and resource needs
+- Advise policy makers within local government, regional government, law enforcement and corrections about policy issues and resource needs relating to domestic and sexual violence

-- Provide opportunities for exchange of information and training
+- Provide opportunities for the free-flow exchange of information and provide training among members

 - Memorandum of Understanding